May 8-11, 2017

 Please message us if you have questions using the fields below.

-Scientific contributions corresponding to the scope of the International Symposium on Fungal Stress (ISFUS) are cordially invited for poster presentation.
-Poster dimensions are 100 cm horizontal and 120 cm vertical.
+Scientific contributions that correspond to the scope of the International Symposium on Fungal Stress (ISFUS) are cordially invited for the poster presentation.
 An abstract should be prepared according to the guidelines in the webpage after registration using the registration form.
 Your registration will create an internet account with your e-mail address as login-name and your password.
 After registration, you can login anytime.
 Registration and abstract submission at different times are possible.
 Please note the Deadlines for abstract submission and registration.

 The abstracts will be published online.

 DEADLINES Registration and abstract submission: April 15, 2017.
-Authors will be notified about their contribution by April 30.
+Authors will be notified about their acceptance by April 30.

 ISFUS 2017 Special Issue

-Speakers and awardee students are cordially invited to publish their talks and presentations (original or review papers) to the peer reviewed Special Issue on Biology of Fungal Systems under Stress, which focuses on cellular biology, ecology, environment, agriculture, and biotechnology in the context of fungal stress biology (from biophysics through metagenomics; novel aspects of physiology through to implications for synthetic biology).
+Speakers and awardee students are cordially invited to publish their talks and presentations (original or review papers) to the peer reviewed Special Issue on Biology of Fungal Systems under Stress, which focuses on cellular biology, ecology, environment, agriculture, and biotechnology in the context of fungal stress biology.
 This Special Issue will be published in Fungal Biology from the British Mycological Society.
 Impact Factor: 2.244 see letters (FUNGAL BIOLOGY ELSEVIER and FUNGAL BIOLOGY EDITOR-IN-CHIEF GEOFFREY MICHAEL GADD).

 Three student awards will be given for the first, second, and third places for the best student research (ELSEVIER SPONSORSHIP LETTER).
 Students can apply for the award by submitting an application in the registration process.
-The awards will be based on the poster presentation and the article.
-To be considered for the student awards, in addition to the abstract, the student must send a manuscript, which is formatted for possible publication in Fungal Biology.
-This manuscript, if not already submitted or published in a scientific journal, will be considered for publication in the ISFUS Special Edition.
+The awards will be based on the article.
+To be considered for the student awards, in addition to the abstract, the student must send to email@example.com a manuscript, which is formatted for possible publication in Fungal Biology.
+This manuscript, if not already submitted or recently published (2017) in a scientific journal, will be considered for publication in the ISFUS Special Edition.

 Elsevier Bronze Award US$ 200